2i2c-org/2i2c-org.github.io/content/blog/_template-post/learning-post.md

 ---
 # THIS IS A TEMPLATE FOR COPY-PASTING TO MAKE IT EASIER TO CREATE BLOG POSTS
-title: Enabling / creating / X outcome by doing Y thing
+title: How to do XYZ thing for Y outcome
 date: "2999-01-01"
 authors:
   - Chris Holdgraf
 categories:
-- impact
+- learning
 tags:
 - open source
 ---

-One or two sentences about what happened and who did it.
-Link to the appropriate people, orgs, etc!
+One or two sentences setting context about a common problem.

-One or two sentences describing why this is important, why it's valuable, or what it means.
+One to many sections describing something we've tried and what we've learned in solving that problem.

 _Embed any images, videos, or youtube videos that are relevant.
 Put images in a file in the same folder called `featured.png` so it shows up as a feature preview._